 Attaining eligibility means meeting the minimum requirements to be admitted to UC Santa Barbara.
 When UCSB cannot admit all eligible applicants, we use standards called "selection criteria" to select students who are more competitive than the minimum requirements.
 All students, regardless of the institution they are transferring from, are held to the same requirements.

-Questions?
-Transfer Admissions Counselors are available for a live chat every Monday and Friday, excluding major holidays.
-Click the "contact us" icon on the top right to view our available chat times, or send us a question and we'll email you a response.
+Questions about transferring to UCSB?
+Click the "contact us" icon on the top right to send us a question and we'll email you a response.

 Junior Transfer Eligibility Requirements